 February 2015.
 This popular square sits at the head of the stream, landmarked by the towering Spring Sculpture and a two-tiered waterfall.
-On the day of my visit, we were able to stop a while and take part in some traditional Korean games.
+On the day of my visit we were able to stop a while and take part in some traditional Korean games.
 There were groups of men playing a version of Jianzi (shuttlecock) and a bizarre giant board game called Yutnori, which involved the tossing of large foam sticks.
 The old dear in this photo was having a right old hoot playing Tuho, the throwing of wooden arrows into a narrow-necked jar.
 Good clean fun for all the family.

-Gonk Deok Food Market, February 2015.
-I was on my way back home one evening, after a blissful day’s lazing at Dragon Hill Spa.
-Suddenly realizing how ludicrously hungry I was, I jumped off the subway at a completely random stop and wandered off blindly in search of dinner.
-Luckily my haphazard decision paid off, as within minutes I’d stumbled across Gong Deok Food Market.
-With an overwhelming amount of stalls on offer, I quickly settled on this fantastic place.
+February 2015.
+I was on my way back home from Dragon Hill Spa when I suddenly realised how hungry I was.
+So I jumped off the subway at a completely random stop and wandered off blindly in search of dinner.
+Luckily my haphazard decision paid off and within minutes I’d stumbled across Gong Deok Food Market.
+With an overwhelming amount of stalls to choose from I quickly settled on this fantastic place.
 Filling a plastic tray with fish, crab, meat, veggies and pancakes, the whole lot was deep fried and served to me in the upstairs restaurant.
 Washed down with an ice-cold beer, the bill came to an insignificant 4000 won ($3.30/£2.30/€3).